 UC San Diego Health offers pediatric psychiatry services to children and teens, age 6 to 17.

-Our care team includes board-certified psychiatrists, licensed psychologists and a licensed marriage and family therapist.
+Our care team includes a board-certified psychiatrist, licensed psychologists and a licensed marriage and family therapist.
 Together, they deliver comprehensive evidence-based treatments for children and families.
-Our services, which are available through internal referral only, include:

 Comprehensive evaluations: Families receive a detailed psychological, psychiatric and medical assessment.
 The evaluations help establish an accurate diagnosis and tailor a treatment plan accordingly.